Cream Cheese Whipped Cream Frosting

 This Cream Cheese Whipped Cream frosting is the perfect frosting if you want something light, fluffy, and not overly sweet!
 With smooth cream cheese, heavy cream beaten into a perfect fluff and just 1 cup of powdered sugar, this will be your new favorite cream cheese frosting recipe.

-We love serving this cream cheese and whipped cream frosting on Red Velvet Cupcakes, Red Velvet Waffles, to fill Red Velvet Macarons, or as a frosting for my Old Fashioned Red Velvet Cake and Carrot Cake with Pineapple and Pecans recipes.
+We love serving this cream cheese and whipped cream frosting on Red Velvet Cupcakes, Red Velvet Waffles, to fill Red Velvet Macarons, or as a frosting for my Old Fashioned Red Velvet Cake, Lemon and Poppy Seed Cake, and Carrot Cake with Pineapple and Pecans.

 Why This Recipe Works